terramate-io/terramate/docs/cmdline/install-completions.md

 description: With the terramate install-completions command you can install some handy shell completions for the Terramate CLI.

 prev:
-  text: 'Stacks'
+  text: 'Globals'
-  link: '/stacks/'
+  link: '/cmdline/globals'

 next:
-  text: 'Sharing Data'
+  text: 'List'
-  link: '/data-sharing/'
+  link: '/cmdline/list'
 ---

 # Install Completions